 Me: God, it is almost Christmas, and I am not in the spirit of the season at all.
 There is so much happening in the world that is distracting and angering me.
 I read and watch the news; and, every day, some new evil rears its head.
 It is so hard to focus on You when everything around me is screaming for my attention.
 I want to appreciate this time for what it represents, but I don’t think I can.

 Me (with just a hint of petulance): I wish it were that easy.
 I mean, I get it intellectually; but, practically, peace is like a vapor right now.
 I can’t get my hands on it.
 There is so much wrong in the world: shootings, terrorism, abuses, lies, and depravity of every kind.
 It’s too much.
 That’s not even mentioning all the petty annoyances.
-Things like Starbuck cup controversies*, blowhard politicians, or your followers fighting it out on social media.
+Things like insufferable politicians, your followers fighting it out on social media, or the yearly argument over Die Hard and whether it qualifies as a Christmas movie*.
 It seems like everything gets on my nerves these days, and I hate that.
 I want to enjoy life; instead, I go through it with a perpetual grimace on my face and a roll of my eyes.
 These childish things are making me want to punch something…or someone.
 And that is probably not the right reaction.
 Is it?

 Me (feeling a bit annoyed): Do they ever know what they are doing?
 Don’t answer that.
 You’re right…of course.
 I’ll try patience.